bojanczyk/slajdomat/doc/developer-notes.md

 - maybe sound can be handled on the app side, e.g. using https://recordrtc.org , so that ffmpeg can be avoided

 ### Plugin
-- error when same name for slide and overlay
 - check when a new live is created spuriously (not sure what that means anymore)